saqib182/Portfolio_Website/README.md

 # Portfolio_Website
-A simple (incomplete) responsive website which demonstrates a number of skills including HTML/ CSS/ Bootstrap/ JavacScript.
+A simple (incomplete) responsive website which demonstrates a number of skills including HTML/ CSS/ Bootstrap/ JavaScript.